-Statue Cruises and ExcursionsThe only way to visit the Statue of Liberty National Monument is via the official, authorised organisation Statue Cruises.
-This includes self-guided audio tours with a ferry ticket, which come in nine languages and a descriptive audio for the visually impaired.
+Statue Cruises and ExcursionsThe only way to visit the Statue of Liberty National Monument is via the official, authorized organization Statue Cruises.
+This includes self-guided audio tours with a ferry ticket, which come in twelve languages, an American Sign Language (ASL) version and an Audio Descriptive (AD) version..
 The excursion lasts for about 40 minutes as you explore the grounds and enjoy the panoramic views of Ellis Island, New York, New Jersey and the New York Harbor from the pedestal.
 Note that there is no additional fee for pedestal access, but tickets must be obtained before boarding the ferry for Liberty Island, which also include access to the Liberty Island Museum and Ellis Island.
-There are three tickets available for reservation: pedestal, crown and hard hat.
+There are three tickets available for reservation: reserve, pedestal and crown.
 While they are all affordably priced, due to very high demand visitors are recommended to make their reservations weeks or months in advance.
 Moreover, those with the crown ticket must be fit enough to set on a difficult journey that encompasses 393 steps.
 Tickets may also be purchased at the ferry departure points in The Battery or Liberty State Park.

 Visiting The Statue of Liberty

-Location: At Liberty Island in New York Harbor, New York City, NY
+Location: At Liberty Island in New York Harbor, New York, NY

 Click here to visit The Statue of Liberty official website.